MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 ## Real-world examples

 The rest of this article will provide scenarios and tested examples to show you some possibilities.
-Since it is part of the [Microsoft Community Docs](https://github.com/MicrosoftDocs/microsoft-365-community), you're encouraged to contribute your own! [_Thank you Emily Mancini for some of these!_]
+Since it is part of the [Microsoft Community Docs](https://github.com/MicrosoftDocs/microsoft-365-community), you're encouraged to contribute your own!

 ### Scenario 1: Contract documents across siloed departments